Why be a carer?

 What can I expect as a carer?

-Fostering a child in SA with Life Without Barriers means you will receive training, help and support from day one of your journey.
+Fostering a child in South Australia with Life Without Barriers means you will receive training, help and support from day one of your journey.

 Life Without Barriers will provide you with a range of learning opportunities suited to your own level of experience and the needs of children in your care.
 This includes access to a large range of eLearning options on topics such as child development, Therapeutic parenting support, linking with other carers, nurturing and attachment relationships, understanding trauma and stress, and healthy living.

-Fostering children in SA with Life Without Barriers means you are never alone in your journey.
+Fostering children in South Australia with Life Without Barriers means you are never alone in your journey.
 It can be difficult to understand some of the experiences children bring with them, so it’s important that as a carer you feel supported and confident in your role.
-You will have access to 24/7 on-call support for advice and direction in challenging situations.
+You will have access to 24/7 support for advice and direction in challenging situations.
 Also, our specialist staff work with children and carers where additional support is needed.
-For some types of placements, specialist foster placements, clinical support is part of the package for the child and family.

 MOCKINGBIRD FAMILY™ unites 6 to 10 foster and/or kinship carer homes in a local community, supported by an experienced carer who takes on the role of Hub Home Provider.